odorgergo/dynamic_source_localization_toolbox/README.md

 ```
 NAME:
-MD_main -- compute the MD, DynMD, or RMD
+MD_main -- compute the MD and/or the DynMD

 SYNOPSIS:
 MD_main [parameters]

 DESCRIPTION:
 The program generates a file in which each line has the basic properties of the generated
-random graph and also the property of interest (MD, DynMD, RMD).
+random graph and also the property of interest (MD, DynMD).
 The first line of each file
 is a header which explains which column corresponds to which property.

 PARAMETERS:
 -net    network